insanebytes/TODO/README.md

 # TODO
-TODO is a gui apo for managing basic tasks
+TODO is a gui app for managing basic tasks

 Work in progress